New Super Mario Bros.: Reception

-The game received positive reviews from critics, with several calling New Super Mario Bros. one of the best games available for the Nintendo DS.
+The game received positive reviews from critics, with several calling New Super Mario Bros. one of the best games for the Nintendo DS.
+Its high praise and success is what many consider to be a driving point towards the rebirth of 2D side-scrollers, which saw a decline in popularity after the development of 3D graphics for games in the mid-1990s.
+Although games such as the Rayman series, Castlevania: Symphony of the Night, Oddworld, and Heart of Darkness kept their style alive, 3D games were seen as a lasting and almost necessary evolution of the medium, while 2D games were increasingly dismissed as technologically inferior and outdated.

+Craig Harris of IGN stated that the game "marks a brilliant return to Mario's side-scrolling environments, with a look, feel, and play that feels unbelievably classic, with new elements that do a fantastic job advancing the design."
+Harris also stated that it was possibly his new favorite platforming game, supplanting his previous, Super Mario World 2: Yoshi's Island.
 GameZone believed that it was the "hot game" to purchase for any DS owner, noting its "huge exploration potential" and reinvention of the platform game genre.
 Tom Bramwell of Eurogamer stated, "I've done this sort of thing before hundreds of times across thousands of days in what feels like a dozen Mario games.
 I still love it."
 Believing that experienced players would require very little time to complete the game, GameSpot nevertheless considered New Super Mario Bros. a "completely awesome" game that was an "absolutely necessary" video game to own.
 GamesRadar considered the game a bargain, noting that it included "a completely solid solo game, a simple-but-exciting two-player, and then a collection of super-quick stylus games".